pchhina/blogsite/content/blog/cfunctions.md

 date: 2019-12-16T18:22:54-06:00
 draft: false
 ---
-Functions in C are set up a bit differently than I have seen other languages so it's worth taking a note.
+Functions in C are set up a bit differently, so it's worth taking a note.
 Basically, to use a function, we need to do three things:

 1. **Declare prototype**: This is like the header line in function definition but